Limitations

 Address Sanitizer (ASan) is a memory error detector for C and C++ whose implementation relies on the libasan.so shared library.
 Programs using Address Sanitizer must load libasan.so before all other shared libraries.
 When the LD_PRELOAD environment variable is used to load libraries (such as the Asynchronous I/O support library), libasan.so must be specified as the first library to be loaded, for example, LD_PRELOAD=libasan.so:libundodb_aio_preload_x64.so.

 The Leak Sanitizer (LSan) component of ASan does not work when recorded by the Undo Engine: it fails with the error “LeakSanitizer does not work under ptrace”.
 Although described as a “fatal error”, the only practical consequence is that Leak Sanitizer does not run and so memory leaks are not detected.
-The error message can be disabled by setting the environment variable ASAN_OPTIONS=detect_leaks=0.
+The error message can be disabled by adding detect_leaks=0 to the ASAN_OPTIONS environment variable.

 Programs run more slowly during recording, so that they may not meet their timing requirements.
 In particular, if there is a timing-sensitive mechanism for detecting failures, such as a watchdog timer or a heartbeat signal, then that mechanism might falsely conclude that the program had failed.
 In this case, the timer must be disabled, or the timeout extended.